vishalskyfall/E-Commerce_React/README.md

 # E-Commerce_React
-Here, is project of E-commerce website, with help of react and  context + router.
+Here, is project of E-commerce website, where user can buy things Can see and modify cart details & at the end can use payment getway as well.
+With help of react and  context + router.

+FYI : For Payment Stripe is not fully working.

 After npm-start ---> Visit : http://localhost:3000/

-We've also integrated Stripe payment module, Which is not fully working.

 Please, refer below screenshots for better understanding.
 ## Screenshots